manishmadugula/Notes/Code/spring.md

     }
   ```
 - This component is then injected wherever the configuration has to be used.
+## Cloud Bus
+- Using cloud bus you can push configuration changes to the system without restart.
+- Spring Cloud Bus links nodes of a distributed system with a lightweight message broker.
+This can then be used to broadcast state changes (e.g. configuration changes) or other management instructions.

+## Run multiple instances of the same service in intelliJ/Eclipse
+- Add a duplicate configuration and in the VM Properties provide ```-Dserver.port=some_custom_port``` and so on.

 ## Call another microservice from inside one microservice